The Best Family Activities on Aitutaki

 Location: All over Aitutaki!
 Check out the 10 Best Beaches in Aitutaki.

-Location: Ootu Beach, southern end of the Ootu Peninsula and the main airport runway.
+Location: Ootu Beach, the southern end of the Ootu Peninsula and the main airport runway.

 Location: Koru Cafe – Ootu Beach, Mouarii Cafe – Arutanga, Avatea Cafe – Tautu, and The Boat Shed – Ootu Beach.